Samuel-de-Oliveira/Wonder/README.md

 <img src="Imagens/scheme.jpg">

 After this you need to clone the repository and compile with IDE or makefile and it will work with no errors.
+If some error happens we recommend you check where is wrong and call an issues.

 #### Version: *0.1 BETA*.
 #### Owner of project: *Samuel de Oliveira*.